TomasEkeli/getgravatars/README.md

 Console application to download gravatar images and store them in a local folder.

+This does NOT send e-mails to gravatar.
+It hashes e-mails and looks up these hashes on gravatar.

 Intended use us is to get the images of contributors in [gource](https://gource.io) videos, but this can also be used for any other case where you'd like a local copy of the gravatars of a set of e-mail addresses.